whitneyburton/portfolios/students/1508/robbie-lane/20151002-robbie-lane-m1.markdown

 ### Work

 For my individual projects during this module, I am most satisfied with my Night Writer and my Mastermind.
-I thoroughly enjoyed both these projects and feel like i excelled.
+I thoroughly enjoyed both these projects and feel like I excelled.
 For Mastermind I completed some of the extensions and also felt my algorithm was well executed.
 I feel similar for Night Writer, but I think I did really well with TDD on this project.

 #### Night Writer